This post may contain affiliate links.

 - Don’t throw away the cards after you complete the activity!
 Save them so you have a back up plan.
-For example, if you are supposed to go to Zoo Lights but it is pouring down rain, put the movie card or cookies card in its place.
+For example, if you are supposed to go to Zoo Lights, but it is pouring down rain, put the movie card or cookies card in its place.

-How to manage an advent activity calendar while traveling
+Manage an Advent activity calendar while traveling

-Family advent activity calendars tend to be fairly large and difficult to pack.
+Family Advent activity calendars tend to be fairly large and difficult to pack.
 Thankfully there is an easy and inexpensive solution!

 Just stick the pockets in the folder and label them with the dates you are away from home.
 Then pop the corresponding cards into the daily pockets.
 Make sure you plan activities that are easy while traveling.
 Ideas like bake slice-and-bake cookies, make hot cocoa, and try egg nog are still festive, but are easy to implement almost everywhere.